shaloo/web3-user-personas/docs/intro/about.md

 description: 'Backgrounder and Benefits, about the Web3 User Personas Project.'
 ---

-# About
+{==

+*Enable builders to create products that resonate with target audiences and improve user onboarding experiences.*

+==}

 The [[persona-archetypes|Web3 Personas]] project aims to spark conversations that put user empathy at the center and help accelerate mass adoption.
 It redirects builders to deeply understand the specific target personas their offerings are designed for.

 It enables building Web3 solutions with clarity, intent, and real user alignment.

-## Mission

-{==

-*Enable builders to create products that resonate with target audiences and improve user onboarding experiences.*

-==}

 ## Cornerstone